I just got back from an amazing trip in Thailand.

 Hope that helps :)

 Koh Phi Phi is probably your best bet.
 Having been to the islands on both coasts, it has the best combination of white sand, sprawling beaches and secluded spots.
 You can join in the hubbub and nightlife of the little town, but can also remove yourself from the crowd as well - it was by far my favorite island in Thailand.
-Make sure you take the hike up to the top of the mountain for sunset. about 9 years ago
+Make sure you take the hike up to the top of the mountain for sunset. almost 11 years ago

 I like Star Huts on Koh Phangnang - take a ferry from Koh Samui, go past Ko Tao and get off at the next island!
 If you ring in advance, they will arrange for a jeepnie to come and collect you from the ferry.